-(d) Pollution Control Technology.
-OUCC witness Armstrong testified that the Selective Catalytic Reduction units are not needed for the CT Project to meet current environmental requirements and that if they are required in the future, NIPSCO could seek recovery of any future pollution control costs through the FMCA statute.
-Pub.
-Ex 1 at 19.
-Mr. Holcomb's rebuttal testimony confirmed that the CT Project will comply with the final GHG Rule (Pet.
-Ex.
-9-R at 5-6); therefore, NIPSCO updated the best estimate to reflect the removal of the Selective Catalytic Reduction units.
+d.
+Pollution Control Technology.
+OUCC Witness Armstrong testified the Selective Catalytic Reduction units are not needed for the CT Project to meet current environmental requirements and that if they are required in the future, NIPSCO could seek recovery of any future pollution control costs through the Federally Mandated Cost Management ("FMCA") statute.
+Mr. Holcomb's rebuttal testimony confirmed the CT Project will comply with the final Greenhouse Gas ("GHG") Rule; therefore, NIPSCO updated the best estimate to reflect removal of the Selective Catalytic Reduction units.
 We approve this revision to the scope of the CT Project and recognize that as federal environmental regulations may change, Indiana law offers options utilities may consider for recovering compliance costs, including the FMCA statute.

-(e) Conclusion on Best Estimate.
-After reviewing the evidence of record, we find that NIPSCO has submitted extensive evidence supporting its best estimate on the cost to construct the CT Project, which is driven by its preferred configuration and contracting strategy.
+e.
+Conclusion on Best Estimate.
+We find NIPSCO has submitted sufficient evidence supporting its best estimate on the cost to construct the CT Project, which is driven by its preferred configuration and contracting strategy along with its projected \$100 million savings due to utilizing the self-build option.
 NIPSCO's best estimate is based on a detailed engineering analysis, information from turbine manufacturers and contractor bid events from which capital costs, operating costs, performance characteristics, and construction schedules were determined.
 The best estimate reasonably reflects the current market, industry trends, and the potential cost impact of project risk and factors beyond NIPSCO's control.
 The CT Project is reasonably designed to manage industry and economic challenges while facilitating the capacity and energy resources required by NIPSCO to meet its customers' ongoing need for electricity.
-Thus, based on the evidence of record, we find that \$641,223,000 (excluding AFUDC) is the best estimate of the cost of construction of the CT Project.
+Based on the evidence, we find that \$641,223,000 (excluding AFUDC) is the best estimate of the cost of construction of the CT Project.

-- ii.
-Consistency with Petitioner's 2021 IRP and 2023 Portfolio Analysis.
+ii.
+Consistency with Petitioner's 2021 and 2023 Portfolio Analysis.
 Ind.
-Code § 8-1-8.5-5(b)(2) provides that a CPCN shall be granted only if the Commission has made a finding that either: - (A) the construction, purchase, or lease will be consistent with the commission's analysis (or such part of the analysis as may then be developed, if any) for expansion of electric generating capacity; or - (B) the construction, purchase, or lease is consistent with a utility specific proposal submitted under [Ind.
+Code § 8-1-8.5-5(b)(2) provides that a CPCN shall be granted only if the Commission has made a finding that either:

+- (A) the construction, purchase, or lease will be consistent with the commission's analysis (or such part of the analysis as may then be developed, if any) for expansion of electric generating capacity; or - (B) the construction, purchase, or lease is consistent with a utility specific proposal submitted under [Ind.
 Code § 8-1-8.5-3(e)(1)] and approved under subsection (d).